 Step 1: Press the Ctrl + Alt + Del shortcut on your keyboard and select Task Manager from the blue screen, which will cover your desktop.

-Alternatively, you can use the Ctrl+ Shift+ Esc key combination to open the Task Manager.
+Alternatively, you can right-click on the Windows key and open Task Manager.

-If it opens successfully, you are all set to go, but if it's still not responding, you will need to keep going and perform the next method.
+If it opens successfully, you are all set to go, but if it’s still not responding, you must keep going and perform the next method.

 4. Use Activity Monitor (Mac)